rozek/node-red-rest-service-examples/README.md

 Currently, this service is accessible for everybody.
 But if you combine it with the authentication and authorization mechanisms from the [Node-RED Authorization Examples](https://github.com/rozek/node-red-authorization-examples), you may also easily create a *closed* Key-Value-Store.

 In order to use this store, simply import its [flow](examples/memory-based-key-value-store.json) into your Node-RED workspace and deploy.
+Out-of-the-box, its HTTP endpoints are accessible for everybody - if you need to protect them, you may add one of the mechanisms shown in the author's [Authentication and Authorization Examples](https://github.com/rozek/node-red-authorization-examples).

 #### How to use the Store ####